Q: #324. I am being treated unfairly at work. How should I as a Christian respond?

 Speak to the person in private (not in front of others) (Mt 18:15).
 (This was meant for Christians speaking to Christians, but I still think it applies.)

-In confronting, I find it useful to ask questions, and find out where people
+In confronting, I find it useful to ask questions, and find out where people are coming from.

 *** Note: It is interesting to note that when Jesus was attacked by people, nearly every time He confronted them with a question in response: (Attacked Mt 9:3 – Question Mt 9:4)(Attacked Mt 12:2 – Question Mt 12:3-4) (Mt 12:10/Mt 12:11-12) (Mt 12:24/Mt 12:26-27) and more.